Garry Buckley: Sligo Rovers

 Buckley signed for fellow League of Ireland Premier Division club Sligo Rovers on a 1 year contract on 28 November 2019.
 He made his debut for the club on 14 February 2020, in a 1–0 defeat to Finn Harps in the opening game of three season at Finn Park.
 Having impressed in his new position of Centre back alongside partner John Mahon and helping the club to European football for the following year, he signed a new contract with the club for the 2021 season on 7 December 2020.
 On 2 April 2021, he scored his first goal for the club in a 1–0 win over Longford Town at Bishopsgate.
 On 27 October 2021, he signed a new 2 year contract with the club having helped them once again secure European football.
 On 4 August 2022, he suffered an Anterior cruciate ligament injury away to Viking in a UEFA Europa Conference League game in Norway that ruled him out for just under a year.
 He made his return to the side in a 2–1 loss to Drogheda United in the FAI Cup on 21 July 2023.
 He left the club at the end of 2023, having scored 3 goals in 80 appearances over 4 seasons.

 Galway United

 Buckley signed for newly promoted League of Ireland Premier Division club Galway United on 12 December 2023.
 On 16 February 2024, he made his debut in the opening game of the season, a 1–0 defeat to St Patrick's Athletic at Eamonn Deacy Park, but had to be substituted off after he tore his quad, an injury that would keep him out of action for 3 months.
 On 15 November 2024, he signed a new contract with the club.
 On 15 August 2025 Buckley scored his only goal for the club in a 4–0 win over Salthill Devon in the FAI Cup.
 On 14 November 2025 Buckley announced his departure from the club.

 Cobh Ramblers

 On 18 November 2025 it was announced that Buckley had signed for League of Ireland First Division side Cobh Ramblers ahead of the 2026 season.
+On 7 July 2026, he announced his retirement from professional football.